Deputies find young boy's parents after he was seen alone in Indian River County

 Indian River County deputies located a young boy's parents Saturday night after he was seen alone in Vero Beach Estates earlier in the day.

-The child was originally found in the 800 block of 10th Avenue and was safe in care of deputies, according to a post on Facebook by the agency in the afternoon that has since been deleted.
+The child was originally found at 8345 105th Ave. and was safe in care of deputies, according to a post on Facebook by the agency in the afternoon that has since been deleted.

 The sheriff's office was asking people in the community to help identify the child and locate the parents.